Uvalde County, Texas: Desegregation

 From the Mexican Revolution in 1910, immigrant labor force cleared large tracts of land and dug ditches as irrigation spread throughout the county.
 The Uvalde and Northern Railway to Camp Wood, the Asphalt Beltway Railway in 1921, and the expansion of the asphalt mines in far southwestern Uvalde County at Blewett and Dabney were completed with the help of Mexican labor.
-By 1960 Mexican Americans made up one half of Uvalde County's 16,015 population.
+By 1960, Mexican Americans made up one-half of Uvalde County's 16,015 population.
 Seasonal migrant workers continued to move to Uvalde and Sabinal during the 1960s.

-The Alien Land Laws of 1891, 1892 and 1921 prohibited ownership of Texas land by non-citizen residents.
+The Alien Land Laws of 1891, 1892, and 1921 prohibited ownership of Texas land by noncitizen residents.
 The laws were repealed in 1965 by the Fifty-ninth Texas Legislature.
 These and other discriminatory deed restrictions had limited Tejanos in the purchase of town lots in the county.

 Efforts to gain civil rights for Hispanics in Uvalde County began with the establishment of the Tomas Valle Post of the American Legion.
 County churches maintained segregated places of worship until an integrated Catholic church emerged in Uvalde in 1965.

-The Mexican American Youth Organization formed in Uvalde City in 1968 and eventually led to a 6-week walkout by more than 600 Mexican-American students an on April 14, 1970.
+The Mexican American Youth Organization formed in Uvalde City in 1968 and eventually led to a six-week walkout by more than 600 Mexican-American students an on April 14, 1970.
 The Texas Rangers and the Texas Department of Public Safety responded to requests by the school board to help control the volatile situation.
 Senator Walter F. Mondale, chairman of the United States Senate Committee on Equal Educational Opportunity, went to Uvalde on July 30, 1970, and criticized city officials in an interview published in the Uvalde Leader News.

-A 1970 class action lawsuit was filed by Genoveva Morales on behalf of her children against the Uvalde Consolidated Independent School District.
+A 1970 class-action lawsuit was filed by Genoveva Morales on behalf of her children against the Uvalde Consolidated Independent School District (CISD).

-In 1975, the United States Court of Appeals for the Fifth Circuit found that Uvalde C.I.S.D. in Texas had failed to desegregate its school system in violation of the Fourteenth Amendment to the United States Constitution and Title VI of the Civil Rights Act of 1964.
-In 1976, the Court ordered Uvalde C.I.S.D. to comply.
-In 2007, Uvalde C.I.S.D. sought to dismiss the desegregation order.
-The Mexican American Legal Defense and Education Fund (MALDEF) opposed.
+In 1975, the United States Court of Appeals for the Fifth Circuit found that Uvalde CISD in Texas had failed to desegregate its school system in violation of the Fourteenth Amendment to the United States Constitution and Title VI of the Civil Rights Act of 1964.
+In 1976, the Court ordered Uvalde CISD to comply.
+In 2007, Uvalde CISD sought to dismiss the desegregation order.
+The Mexican American Legal Defense and Education Fund opposed.
 On September 15, 2008, a settlement was reached.